Einsiedeln, the high place of pilgrimage in Switzerland

 It is very difficult to specify with certainty the incline of the slopes, whatever the system you use.

-Section 1: A grand and amazing walk on the lake.
+Section 1: A Grand and Astounding Stroll by the Lake

 Overview of the route’s challenges: of the stroll.